-Attach the connector from the power supply to the ATX1 connector here.
-Remember you have to push the connector from the ATX power supply firmly to the end with the ATX1 connector, insuring that you have a good connection.
+Attach the connector from the ATX power supply to the ATX1 and ATX2 connectors here (General designed ATX power supply do not have ATX12V1 connector provide, so you don't need to connect anything to the ATX2 connector).
+Remember you have to push the connector from the ATX power supply firmly to the end with the ATX1 and ATX2 connectors, insuring that you have a good connection.